-Reroute – Reroutes claims to another VISN or station using the Reroute page (see section 4.1.14)
+Reroute – Reroutes claims to another VISN or station using the Reroute page (see section 4.16)

 Disapprove – Disapproves selected claims by setting its status to REJECTED.
-User will be forwarded to the Reject Claims page whereby the user will be given the opportunity to select which Claims selected previously will be placed into the REJECTED state. (see section 4.1.10).Aged Claim Page
+User will be forwarded to the Reject Claims page whereby the user will be given the opportunity to select which Claims selected previously will be placed into the REJECTED state. (see section 4.12).